 The other decision-making standard is comparison level of alternatives.
 We evaluate a current or future relationship not against past relationships but against other options that we think are available to us.
 The operating principle here is “can you do better?”
 Should you get involved with a particular person?
 Well, it depends on your other options.

 These decision standards apply to both getting into a new relationship and to staying in an existing relationship.
 Should you ask someone out?
 Well, do you think that a relationship with that person will provide you more benefits than your past relationships did (i.e., comparison level)?
-Do you think that you wouldj0422513 do better asking someone else out instead (i.e., comparison level of alternative)?
+Do you think that you would do better asking someone else out instead (i.e., comparison level of alternative)?
 Likewise, if you are already in a relationship, how long should you stay in it?
 You might stay as long as it’s better than what you’ve had in the past or until you think you can do better.

 Now that you understand this sociological perspective on relationships, I would recommend being careful with how you use it.
 Specifically, society has rules and guidelines about how we present our decisions to potential romantic partners.
 When you’re at the local bar this weekend and see a very attractive person, don’t go up to them and tell them that they exceed both your comparison level and comparison level of alternatives.
 Even saying that the benefits of hooking-up exceed the costs probably won’t work.
 This is where poets and songwriters come in—they provide much more useful advice on how to enact our romantic lives.